nestoru/score-to-music/README.md

   - If the specified instrument doesn't sound right, ensure your SoundFont includes that instrument
   - Some SoundFonts only include a limited set of instruments
   - For full instrument support, use a complete General MIDI SoundFont
+- **Multi-instrument Mode**:
+  - The program will intelligently assign instruments to available parts in the score
+  - If there are more instruments than parts, some instruments will play all parts
+  - For best results, match the number of instruments to the number of parts in the score
 - **AAC Output Issues**:
   - For AAC audio, use .m4a extension instead of .aac for better compatibility
   - If AAC encoding fails, try MP3 format or manually convert using FFmpeg